tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/050_sql_crdt/README.md

 So please always click those two buttons in the Admin page whenever:

 * It's the first time you're running this TApp in Dev-Runner.
-Or,
-* Everytime after you've deleted the `.tokenstate` local state persistent storage.
+* Or everytime after you've deleted the `.tokenstate` local state persistent storage.

 You'll need to delete the `.tokenstate` everytime you modify your code that's related to any state or SQL database.
-Consider it a "purge" operation.
-After such a purge, your whole state and SQL databse would be **brand new**.
+Consider it a "purge" operation that resets the whole state making the SQL databse **brand new**.
 That's why you'll need to initialize it before using your TApp.
 In the real production environment, there won't be such a "refresh".
-It'll only be initialized once at your TApp initial deploy.
+It'll only be initialized once at your TApp's initial deploy.

 You'll only need to run those two initialization tasks once.
 If you click it the second time, you'll be prompted with an error but it won't cause any damage at all.
 So if you're not sure if you've initialized it or not, feel free to click them again, and take any generated errors as a harmless sign you've already completed these steps.